OpenShopChannel/WSC-Patcher/docs/patch_base_domain.md

     - Appears to be present for `GetECConfig`, which is most likely not called within the Wii Shop channel.
 Instead, `ECommerceInterface#setWebSvcUrls` is preferred.

 ## Execution
-We simply iterate through these 5 types of URLs, replace the domain, and pad if appropiate.
+We simply iterate through these 5 types of URLs, replace the domain, and pad if appropriate.
 Doing so allows us to not fragment the rest of the URL with null bytes should padding be added.